 Heartwarmings: Heart-Smart Women Monterey Centre, Victoria, BC, Canada.
 Open to all.

 √ May 12, 2015 (left)

 “Your Heart, Your Health”: panel discussion in Vancouver, BC Canada about women and heart disease; other guest speakers were Dr. Jacqueline Saw, Dr. Mona Izadnegahdar, Dr. Tara Sedlak and Dr. Margot Davis.
 Read about this event on the Vancouver Coastal Health Research Institute site.

 ♥ ♥ ♥

-Please get in touch with me if you’d like more information about arranging me to speak to your group (must have an audience of at least 40 people).
-I take the summer off, and am now booking presentations into fall/winter.
+Please get in touch with me if you’d like more information about arranging me to speak to your group (minimum audience size: 50).

 “I cannot begin to tell you how grateful we all are for your generous offering of ‘self’ to the Cardiac Nursing group.
 You expressed yourself so eloquently, with humour and such openness.
 I have repeatedly been told that you were the highlight of all of our Cardiology Day presentations.
 You grounded the nurses in the reason they do what they do.
 Thank you, thank you, thank you.”